ArvidDeJong/manta-laravel-flux-cms/docs/installation.md

 ],
 ```

-## Publishing Files
+### Step 3: Publishing Files

-Next, you can publish the configuration, views and migrations:
+Publish the configuration, views and migrations:

 ```bash
 # Publish only configuration